vuejs/router/packages/docs/experimental/scroll-restoration.md

 app.mount('#app')
 ```

 The default functions save and restore the window scroll position and imitate the current mechanism combined with `scrollBehavior()` and some smart defaults.
 They are automatically inherited by nested components and can be overridden anywhere.
+Call `useScrollRestoration()` in a component to use them.

-If you only do this, the scroll restoration will happen _one tick_ after each navigation (similar to current's `scrollBehavior`)
+Installing the plugin sets `history.scrollRestoration` to `manual`.
+Setting it to auto can with scroll restoration, especially in the context of _anchor links_.
+Set it back to `auto` if this is not an issue for you.

 ## Restore a page